by: Thomas Young

 Pay Attention to Web Marketing

 The company website is easy to ignore because it is not usually a part of the routine of the business owner or leader.
-You can make it a part of your regular sales and marketing work by reviewing web stats on a regular basis and scheduling a web marketing meeting at least once a month.
+You can make it a part of your regular sales and marketing work by reviewing web stats on a regular basis and scheduling a strategic digital marketing meeting at least once a month.
 Use these meetings and web stats to ask questions about web strategy and how it impacts the company’s overall marketing plan.
 Your web stats must be seen as a key business indicator to be reviewed on a regular basis.

 Website Domain Name